matty271828/StudentSystem/README.md

 # StudentSystem
-University assignment to create a system for students to make and edit choices of modules
+University assignment to create a system for students to make and edit choices of modules.
+The system makes use of a Model-View-Controller software design pattern, utilising JavaFX to create and display a Graphical User Interface.

 ### Model